metalninja1001/logmailer/README.md

 ### surifast2csv.py may only be used to convert Suricata logs to csv, unless otherwise configured in the outfile write method.
 See code for more.
 ### Save mail2ad.py to your server and run as follows:
 - Open mail2ad.py with your favorite text-editor.
-- Configure path to file to be attached.
+- Configure path to file to be attached and save config.
 - sudo python3 mail2ad.py
 - Once executed, will you be presented with the following requirements:
 ##### Subject: